Doris Alberta Holt Haussler

 In 1969 she completed a book titled From Immigrant to Emissary, the story of William Landeen, a prominent SDA educator, who, at a pivotal time in her husband's life, had influenced and inspired him to pursue graduate degrees.

-The Hausslers retired in Riverside, California, and were living there when he died in 1986 at age 86 and she died two years later at age 89.
+The Hausslers retired in Riverside, California, and were living there when Cecil died on June 24, 1986, at age 86.
+Doris died two years later on October 31, 1986, at age 89.
+They were survived by their daughter, June LaRae Horsley, who died in 2006.

 Sources: Christopher Erich Lindstrom Family Tree, Ancestory.com; Perry Family Tree (John Cecil Haussler), Ancestory.com; 1900, 1910, 1920 U.S. Federal Census; Obituaries: (Doris) Pacific Union Recorder, 20 March 1989, (John) Adventist Review, 28 August 1986, Walla Walla College Westwind; Southwestern Union Record, 9 September, 1924, 1; Dennis Pettibone, A Century of Challenge, The Story of Southern College 1892-1992, 1992, 126, 127; Dan Shultz, A Great Tradition, Music at Walla Walla College, 1982-1992, 242.